Mega Man: Original series

-Mega Man battles mini-boss Hanabiran from Mega Man 9 in Hornet Man's stage.
+Mega Man is shown battling mini-boss Hanabiran from Mega Man 9 in Hornet Man's stage.
 Note the run-and-gun and platform gameplay.

+Mega Man, as seen in the 2027 video game Mega Man: Dual Override.

-The original Mega Man series, dubbed Classic Mega Man, marks the start of the franchise, released on the NES on December 17, 1987.
+The original Mega Man series, in modern days dubbed Classic Mega Man, marks the start of the franchise, released on the NES on December 17, 1987.
 In the original series, Mega Man is an android originally named Rock (nicknamed "Mega" in later installments), created as a lab assistant by the scientist Dr. Light alongside his sister Roll.
 One day, after Dr. Wily reprogrammed most of Dr. Light's robots, Rock volunteered to be converted into a fighting robot to defend the world from Wily's violent robotic threats, thus becoming Mega Man.

 Mega Man is a side-scrolling action platformer.
 The player character must fight through the levels using Mega Man's "Mega Buster"—a cannon attached to his arm—to shoot the robotic enemies inhabiting his environment.
 When Mega Man was released in 1987, the characteristic that made it revolutionary was the choice given to the player of which robot master to attempt first.
 After defeating a Robot Master—the boss of a level—Mega Man gains the ability to use that Robot Master's special weapon.
 Each Robot Master represents a specific element or object, with bosses such as Fire Man, Ice Man, Guts Man, Cut Man, Elec Man, and Bomb Man.
 The weapons Mega Man gains share the theme of the defeated boss.
 After defeating all of the Robot Masters, Mega Man travels to a multi-stage fortress to confront Dr. Wily, the person responsible for the robotic enemies' destructive acts.
 In the fortress, Mega Man fights new bosses, clones of the game's Robot Masters, and Wily himself, who is usually in a large multi-phase war machine.